Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 ### Database server - PostgreSQL
 Install PostgreSQL locally or have access to a PostgreSQL server.

-For Macs, we have used the relevant [Enterprise DB installer](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) to start with.
-Follow the instructions for your system.
+It is assumed that the operating system used to run the dashboard will be a flavour of UNIX/Linux.
+However, if you want to run it on a Mac, we suggest you use the relevant [Enterprise DB installer](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) to start with.
+Regardless, follow the instructions for your system.

 Later, it may be necessary to get a version of Postgres for your platform which supports ssh.
 This may require compiling Postgres yourself with the appropriate options.
 However, this is not needed for the simple demo.

 Choose a username and password for the Postgres admin user.
 The former is usually `postgres` (although you can choose what you want).
 Do not record this sensitive password in a file!
 In these instructions, we assume that the admin user name is `postgres`.
 (If you forget the password at any point, try [these steps](https://stackoverflow.com/questions/14588212/postgresql-resetting-password-of-postgresql-on-ubuntu).)